Doon, County Limerick: Education

-The children were taught Religion, English reading and writing, instrumental music and singing and crafts such as embroidery and painting.
+The children were taught religion, English reading and writing, instrumental music and singing and crafts such as embroidery and painting.
 A small boarding school was started for those children who were too far away to attend daily.

-Stanley's Education Act of 1831 had given state aid for the National Education or Primary education in Ireland.
+Stanley's Education Act 1831 had given state aid for the National Education or Primary education in Ireland.
 In the beginning this applied only to none denominational schools but after 1846 a compromise was reached between the Catholic interests and the British government.
 The result of this was religious orders accepted the state-aid system of Primary education and integrated into it a special time for religious education at the end of the day.
 This was the system that the Mercy Sisters operated in Doon.

 Education since 1924

-In 1924 the new Dáil Eireann dissolved the Board of Commissioners which had been set up by the Stanley Education Act.
+In 1924 the new Dáil Eireann dissolved the Board of Commissioners which had been set up by the Stanley Education Act 1831.
 All the powers and functions of this commission were transferred to the new Department of Education.
 Irish became an important subject in the school curriculum so the Sisters began to learn Irish and took a qualifying examination in Irish.
 They prepared students for the Senior Oxford in 1921, established a Secondary Top in 1924 had a Matriculation class in 1925.
 In 1928 pupils sat for the Intermediate Certificate.

-The Convent of Mercy N.S. is located in the grounds of the Convent of Mercy, Doon, Co.
-Limerick.
+The Convent of Mercy N.S. is located in the grounds of the Convent of Mercy, Doon, County Limerick.
 The school is co-educational from Junior Infants to 1st Class.
 From 2nd Class to 6th Class, the classes are all girls.